 There are around 10,000 towers in Finland, around half of which are owned by incumbent operator Elisa, with the balance distributed across the other MNOs Telia and DNA.
 An active infrastructure sharing joint venture between Telia and DNA increases the efficiency of providing coverage to the sparsely populated Northeastern region.

-Digita operates Finland’s broadcast network, with 27 high masts and 530 smaller masts and is believed to be gearing up for a sale in late 2017/early 2018.
+Digita operates Finland’s broadcast network, with 27 high masts and 530 smaller masts and is currently assessing several bids for a sale while also believed to be considering an IPO to add to 2018’s clutch of flotations.

 What is the breakdown of the high sites used by the French telecom industry?
 And who owns them?